 You can also link your tickets using the My Disney Experience app.

-After opening the app, touch your avatar pic at the bottom, select My Tickets, click the plus sign at the top, and then choose "Link Tickets & Passes."
+After opening the app, touch the home icon at the bottom left corner, select My Tickets, click the plus sign at the top, and then choose “Link Tickets & Passes.”
 From there, you can type the ticket number or scan the code.

 After making FastPass+ reservations, you will be able to scan your MagicBands or RFID-enabled park ticket when you arrive to an attraction at your FastPass+ time.

 Do I need a MagicBand to use FastPass+?

 No, you don’t need a MagicBand.
 You can just use your RFID-enabled park ticket to get into the parks and to use your FP+.
 Without a MagicBand, you'll miss out on some on-ride videos, but other than that, you should be fine.

 How to buy FastPass+

 Beginning January 12, 2018, guests staying in one of the rooms listed below after March 13, 2018, who have 3+ day park tickets (or an Annual Pass) get the option to purchase FastPass+ ahead of time for $50 plus tax per guest per day as part of a new, limited pilot program.

 - Three additional FastPass+ selections per day.
 FastPass+ attractions and entertainment experiences, the number of selections you can make and available arrival windows are limited.